 Variations & Substitutions

-- Use Dijon mustard for a sharper flavor
+- Use Dijon mustard for a sharper, deeper flavor

 - Add pickle relish for a sweeter tang